ruuda/squiller/docs/index.md

   name = :name;
 ```

-When targeting Rust and the `sqlite` crate, Querybinder would generate
+When targeting Rust and the `sqlite` crate, Squiller would generate
 roughly*:

 ```rust